Characteristics And Organization Of Discharge Properties In Rat Hindlimb Motoneurons

 Digital Object Identifier (DOI)

 Turkin, Vladimir V.; O'Neill, Derek; Jung, Ranu; Iarkov, Alexandre; and Hamm, Thomas M., "Characteristics And Organization Of Discharge Properties In Rat Hindlimb Motoneurons" (2010).
-Neurobiology.
+Translational Neuroscience.
 79.